mohnadeem/Weather_iOS/Weather/Pods/SwiftyJSON/README.md

 - In case of both values being a `JSON.Type.array` the values form the array found in the `other` JSON getting appended to the original JSON's array value.
 - In case of both values being a `JSON.Type.dictionary` both JSON-values are getting merged the same way the encapsulating JSON is merged.

-In case, where two fields in a JSON have a different types, the value will get always overwritten.
+In a case where two fields in a JSON have different types, the value will get always overwritten.

 There are two different fashions for merging: `merge` modifies the original JSON, whereas `merged` works non-destructively on a copy.